 The Center for Biblical Unity was established to:

-be a refuge for those people who have been injured by Critical Race Theory, equip Christians to think biblically about race and justice, speak out against secular frameworks that lead to a false hope for unity in the Body of Christ, teach unity that is founded on our identity in Christ, advocate for out-of-the-box ideas that will provide a foundation for lasting change and lift people out of poverty and transform communities according to God's standards of justice.
+be a refuge for those people who have been injured by Critical Race Theory, equip Christians to think biblically about race, unity, and justice, speak out against secular frameworks that lead to a false hope for unity in the Body of Christ, teach unity that is founded on our identity in Christ, advocate for out-of-the-box ideas that will build a foundation for lasting change and lift people out of poverty and transform communities according to God's standards of justice.

 Imago Dei: All humans are created in the image of God.
 This is the foundation for the dignity, value and worth of all humans.
 We believe that God's justice standards require equal treatment to members of all races.
 We will not exchange partiality against one racial group for partiality against another one.

 Scripture: Scripture has everything needed for life and godliness (2 Peter 1:3).
 If we want to know how God wants us to live, then we need to look at God's Word first even when we are discussing racial unity and biblical justice.

 Unity: The foundation for racial unity comes through God's initiative in redemption history.
 God has made a provision so that all humans can enter into unity with the Trinity and with their fellow image bearers through the blood of our Savior, Jesus Christ.

 Repentance, Forgiveness and Grace: A distinctly Christian path to racial unity must include God's tools for coping with living in a fallen world.
 We believe that a key to maintaining unity among Christians must include a willingness for all participants to engage in the work of repentance, forgiveness, and grace.

 We stand against racism.